gharding/vagrant-lamp/README.md

 LAMP7Vagrant
 ============

-This project is based on the work by @mattanderson on <http://github.com/mattanderson/vagrant-lamp>
+This project is based on the work by mattanderson on <http://github.com/mattanderson/vagrant-lamp>

 Requirements
 ------------